Market

 iii) The Company has not defaulted in the repayment of dues to its lenders.

-hypothecation relating to Vehicle Finance and Loans against Immovable Property and Home Loans.
+hypothecation relating to Vehicle Finance and Loans against Immovable Property and Home Loans, other loans.

 (ii) Securitisation rupee loan represents the net outstanding value (Net of Investment in Pass-through Certificates) of the proceeds